lveldhuisen/phylogenetics-and-ranges/README.md

-# testing phylogenetic patterns for sub-communties based on range size and abundance
+# testing how rare species contribute to phylogenetic diversity in a subalpine plant community

 ACCESS INFORMATION
 1. MIT License